Mastering (audio)

-Mastering, a form of audio post production, is the process of preparing and transferring recorded audio from a source containing the final mix to a data storage device (the master), the source from which all copies will be produced (via methods such as pressing, duplication or replication).
-In recent years digital masters have become usual, although analog masters—such as audio tapes—are still being used by the manufacturing industry, particularly by a few engineers who specialize in analog mastering.
+Mastering is a form of audio post production which is the process of preparing and transferring recorded audio from a source containing the final mix to a data storage device called a master recording, the source from which all copies will be produced (via methods such as pressing, duplication or replication).
+In recent years, digital masters have become usual, although analog masters—such as audio tapes—are still being used by the manufacturing industry, particularly by a few engineers who specialize in analog mastering.

 Mastering requires critical listening; however, software tools exist to facilitate the process.
-Results depend upon the intent of the engineer, the skills of the engineer, the accuracy of the speaker monitors, and the listening environment.
+Results depend upon the intent of the engineer, their skills, the accuracy of the speaker monitors, and the listening environment.
 Mastering engineers often apply equalization and dynamic range compression in order to optimize sound translation on all playback systems.
 It is standard practice to make a copy of a master recording—known as a safety copy—in case the master is lost, damaged or stolen.

 History

 Pre-1940s

-In the earliest days of the recording industry, all phases of the recording and mastering process were entirely achieved by mechanical processes.
-Performers sang and/or played into a large acoustic horn and the master recording was created by the direct transfer of acoustic energy from the diaphragm of the recording horn to the mastering lathe, typically located in an adjoining room.
-The cutting head, driven by the energy transferred from the horn, inscribed a modulated groove into the surface of a rotating cylinder or disc.
+In the earliest days of the recording industry, all phases of the recording and mastering were entirely mechanical processes.
+Performers sang or played into a large acoustic horn and the master recording was created by the transfer of acoustic energy from the diaphragm of the recording horn to the mastering lathe, typically located in an adjoining room.
+The cutting head, driven by the energy from the horn, inscribed a modulated groove into the surface of a rotating cylinder or disc.
 These masters were usually made from either a soft metal alloy or from wax; this gave rise to the colloquial term waxing, referring to the cutting of a record.

 After the introduction of the microphone and electronic amplifier in the mid-1920s, the mastering process became electro-mechanical, and electrically driven mastering lathes came into use for cutting master discs (the cylinder format by then having been superseded).
 Until the introduction of tape recording, master recordings were almost always cut direct-to-disc.
 Only a small minority of recordings were mastered using previously recorded material sourced from other discs.